 Long ago I learned that instead of just complaining about what I don't have, I should, instead, try to make it.

-But the very, very worst thing I can do is to, instead, just mope around at home, murmuring and whining about not having what I need.
+The worst thing I can do is to, instead, mope around home, murmuring and whining about not having what I need.
 God is always there to help me find what I need--but I can only hear Him when my dreadful complaining isn't drowning out His helpful voice.

 Wednesday, September 20, 2006

 I'm trying to get better about replying to your comments.
-Maybe you've noticed that if I do reply to them, it takes me 2 or 3 days, which is well, what I call bad form.
+Maybe you've noticed that if I do reply, it requires 2 or 3 days, which is well, what I call bad form.
 Maybe if I didn't wait till they all pile up, I could answer them sooner(!)

 And along those lines, the verse, "Don't cast your pearls before swine," has been returning to me.
-Not that anyone in my life is a pig, but there are two people with whom I cannot share the things I love best.
-Almost invariably, they will stomp upon and crush those things I hold dear and I will be upset and hurt and will have to spend days shaking the whole thing off and hearing God say (albeit kindly), "I've told you not to do that, like, a million times."
+Not that anyone in my life is a pig (er hem), but there are two people with whom I cannot share the things I love best.
+Almost invariably, they'll stomp upon, crush those things I hold dear, upsetting, hurting me and then I'll spend days shaking the whole thing off and hearing God say (albeit kindly), "I've told you not to do that, like, a million times."

 Sigh.
 But at least there are only two people with whom I feel that way.
-If it was 20 or 200 I'd be concerned that I had become overly sensitive and wearing my feelings on my sleeve.
+If it was 20 or 200 I'd be concerned that I'd become overly sensitive, wearing my feelings on my sleeve.
 And well, that is a horrible way to live--always getting your feelings hurt.
 Trust me-- I know about that one, too.
-But having learned down through the years to follow Grace around, I'm learning to go only where she goes, for when I do, Grace is always there to hand me, quickly, anything I need to not only survive, but survive with joy.
+But having learned to follow Grace around, I now try going only where she goes, for when I do, Grace is always there to hand me anything I need to not only survive, but with joy.